Pellissippi State Community College will offer two non-credit self-defense classes for women and teens in September and October.

 Both courses are offered through Pellissippi State’s Business and Community Services division, which offers workforce development, customized skills training and personalized, non-credit courses.
 For more information or to register for these courses, visit www.pstcc.edu/bcs or call 865-539-7167.

-For more information, visit www.pstcc.edu/arts or call 865-694-6400.
-To request accommodations for a disability at this event, contact the executive director of Equity and Compliance at 865-539-7401 or email@example.com.
+For more information about Pellissippi State, visit www.pstcc.edu or call 865-694-6400.
+To request accommodations for a disability for these courses, contact the executive director of Equity and Compliance at 865-539-7401 or email@example.com.